A global Torelli theorem for singular symplectic varieties: Applications to K3 [n] -type manifolds

 \begin{proposition} Let $X$ be a relative Picard rank one \Kthreen-type contraction and $x\in X$ a (closed) point.
-The analytic germ $(X,x)$ is isomorphic to that of a Nakajima quiver variety. \end{proposition} \begin{proof}By \cite[Theorem 1.1]{AS}, the statement is known for Gieseker moduli spaces $X=M_{H_0}(v)$ where $v$ is a primitive Mukai vector of a pure 1-dimensional sheaf on a $K3$ surface $S$ with $v^2\geq 2$ and $H_0$ is a nongeneric polarization.
-Given a primitive sublattice $\hyplat\subset\tilde\Lambda_{K3}$ associated to a relative Picard rank one contraction, we therefore only need to show that every such lattice arises from this construction up to the monodromy action.
-By \cite{BM}, every such lattice $\hyplat$ contains $v$ and a class $a\in\hyplat$ with $0\leq(v,a)\leq (v,v)/2$ and $(a,a)\geq -2$.
-Let $S$ be a $K3$ surface such that \begin{enumerate} \item $\Pic(S)\cong \hyplat$.
-Let $D\in\Pic(S)$ correspond to $v$ and $A$ to $a$. \item $D-\epsilon A$ is ample. \end{enumerate} Such a surface $S$ exists since $\hyplat$ embeds primitively into $\Lambda_{K3}$ \cite{Ni}.
-Then $D,A$ and $D-A$ are effective by the conditions on $a$, so $|D|$ contains reducible curves.
-Choose an ample $H_0$ and $\delta,\alpha\in\Z$ nonzero such that
+The analytic germ $(X,x)$ is isomorphic to that of a Nakajima quiver variety. \end{proposition} \begin{proof}By \cite[Theorem 1.1]{AS}, the statement is known for Gieseker moduli spaces $X=M_{H_0}(v_0)$ where $v_0$ is a primitive Mukai vector of a pure 1-dimensional sheaf on a $K3$ surface $S$ with $v_0^2\geq 2$ and $H_0$ is a nongeneric polarization.
+Let $H$ be a generic polarization such that $M_H(v_0)\to M_{H_0}(v_0)$ is a symplectic resolution, and set $\mathcal{H}_0=\mathcal{H}(M_H(v_0)/M_{H_0}(v_0))$.